daveshap/ACE_Framework/README.md

 On a practical note, buses can be implemented in a variety of technologies, such as AMQP, REST, sockets, etc. The key thing is that all interlayer communication *must be human readable*.

+## General Principles of the ACE Framework

+The following are some principles or rules of thumb to understand the ACE Framework's construction:

+1. **Layered Model:** This layered model is inspired by numerous frameworks, including:
+   a.
+Maslow's Hierarchy of Needs
+   b.
+OSI model
+   c.
+Defense in Depth
+2. **Top-Down Control:** This framework is predicated on a top-down control schema, priviliging the Aspirational Layer above all else.
+   a.
+This privileges morality, ethics, and mission above all else
+   b.
+This prevents "hijacking" of lower layer concerns, such as resource acquisition or self-preservation
+   c.
+This stabilizes decisions to orient towards "higher purpose", including self-modification (e.g. the agent will not change itself in such a way as to deviate from its moral and ethical frameworks, or its primary mandate)
+3. **Abstract-to-Concrete:** The subsequent layers go from most abstract and conceptual at the top, to the most concrete and instrumental at the bottom.
+   a.
+This prioritizes conceptual, principled thinking at the highest layer.
+   b.
+This prevents material concerns from taking priority over principles, mission, and ethics.
+   c.
+This is a logical flow that helps agents remain grounded in principles, strategies, and concepts in order to make decisions.

 # Layer 1: Aspirational Layer

 The Aspirational Layer serves as the ethical compass for the autonomous agent, aligning its values and judgments to principles defined in its constitution.